crockpotveggies/Powder/README.md

 Powder
 ======

 Powder divides event processing into contexts, collectors, and processors.
-Built on a desire to simplify real-time computing, Powder is a real-time computing engine that links processing through PubSub.
+Built on a desire to simplify real-time computing, Powder links processors to events via PubSub.
 The name Powder comes from "powder metallurgy", a process of manufacturing engines using fine powdered materials.

 ## Prerequisites
 You will need JDK 1.5 to run Powder locally.
 Because Powder is built on top of Scala, Akka, and Play!, follow the [setup guide for Play!
 2.0](http://www.playframework.org/documentation/2.0.4/Installing) to successfully set up Powder.